 However, if your car was damaged in an accident that was not your fault, you should be able to get your rental car paid for.
 Here’s what you need to know.

-Coverage by the at-fault driver’s insurance company
+Q: What is the coverage by the at-fault driver’s insurance company?

-If the other driver’s negligence caused the accident, and he or she has proper auto insurance, then that insurance company should pay for your rental car for a reasonable amount of time.
+A: If the other driver’s negligence caused the accident, and he or she has proper auto insurance, then that insurance company should pay for your rental car for a reasonable amount of time.
 Contact the at-fault driver’s insurance company to secure a vehicle as soon as you can.
 This isn’t always a speedy process, so you may have to rent the vehicle and get reimbursed later.
 Also find out if the insurance company has approved rental companies from which they want you to choose.

 Note that you can’t rent a luxury sedan if you normally drive an economy car and expect it will be covered.
 Insurance companies allow you to rent a vehicle similar to your damaged vehicle.
 However, insurance companies also place dollar limits per day and per accident.
 So rent a reasonable vehicle to ensure the insurance company covers the full cost.
 This is especially important to keep in mind if your vehicle will be in the repair shop for a long time.

 Find out if your insurance policy covers damage to rental cars before purchasing a collision damage waiver from the rental company.
 If the insurance company tries to deny you coverage, ask them to give you their reasons in writing.
 They are required by law to do this.